AdeolaJoseph/Pigmented-Skin-Lesion-Detection-in-Clinical-Images-Using-Deep-Learning-Methodologies/README.md

 ![Ensemble Comparison Image](images/ensemble-comp.png)
 *Figure 18: Results from ensembling detectors*

-Finally, compare the best individual model, the best single detection model and the best segmentation model with the baseline.
+Finally, we compare the best individual model, the best single detection model and the best segmentation model with the baseline.

 | **Model**                   | **F1-Score** |
 |-----------------------------|--------------|